SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

-In (ba)sh, the thing that determines scope is the shell. environment variables have a scope that allows access in current shells and subshells.
+In (ba)sh, the thing that determines scope is the shell. environment variables have a scope that allows access in current shells and subshells. shell variables have a scope of the current shell only.
+Variables are shell variables by default.
+Exporting a variable turns it from a shell variable to a environment variables.

 env|show all environment variables

+export -n|unexport a variable

 #### Shadowing